reselbob/wisesayingswasm/README.md

 **WHERE**

 * `cargo build` is the command to invoke the compiler
-* `--lib` indicates that you're going ot build a library
+* `--lib` indicates that you're going to build a library
-* `--target` is the options that indicates target information
+* `--target` is the option that indicates target information
-* `wasm-unknown-unknown` is the name of the target name as well as the directory that will be created to for the target
+* `wasm-unknown-unknown` is the name of the target as well as the name of directory that will be created for the target's assets

 **Step 3:** Generate the Javascript/TypeScript adapter files